 Pretrial intervention is a diversionary program in New Jersey.
 If a Defendant is accepted into and they successfully complete the probationary period without violating any of the terms, then the charges will ultimately be dismissed.
 A Defendant charged with this type of offense may be eligible for the program, however one of the main factors in determining one’s eligibility is the victim’s position.
 For more information on the Pretrial Intervention Program please contact our office at (732)858-6959 or check out our practice area by clicking the link.

 What if I am Served with a Temporary Restraining Order?

 Since the offense of criminal restraint can be considered an act of domestic violence, an individual may also be served with a restraining order as well.
 If that is the case, the restraining order is separate and apart from the criminal charges and will need to be litigated in the Family Division of the Monmouth County Superior Courthouse.
 For more information on temporary and final restraining orders please checkout our domestic violence practice area by clicking the link.

-Criminal Restraint Attorneys in Middletown NJ
+Need to Consult with Local Criminal Restraint Attorney in Middletown